Memorial Day 2022

 Memorial Day weekend has also become known as the unofficial start of summer and a huge retail shopping event.
-But rather than talking about selling opportunities, we wanted to focus more on the origins of this important holiday.
+But as in years past, rather than focus on selling opportunities, we wanted to take a closer look at the origins of this important holiday.

 The History of Memorial Day

 The first Memorial Day observation was held in Arlington National Cemetery in Washington, D.C. on May 30, 1868.
 It was originally called Decoration Day and was meant to honor Union and Confederate soldiers who died during the Civil War.
 Later, the holiday was expanded to include fallen soldiers from all US wars.

 For over a century, Memorial Day was observed on May 30th.
 The Uniform Monday Holiday Act of 1971 shifted the observance to the last Monday in May.